 We work with a network of third party funders and can assist by introducing you to a funder who may be prepared to fund any legal claim you may have.
 A funder would need to understand your claim, its legal basis, its financial value, the chances of success against your opponent, whether your claim is out of time (under the Limitation Act 1980) and also whether your opponent is able to pay any judgment awarded and costs.

 At Francis Wilks & Jones, we are fully aware of the options available for funding litigation and will work with you to assess the most appropriate funding model for your case.
-We would be happy to speak with you about your legal claim.
+Our expert team would be happy to speak with you about your legal claim.
+Call us today.